ryangawenda/friendly-potato/README.md

 _Hint: Think about what happens when you use double-quotes to wrap a string that contains double quotes!_

-2. Make a new commit to include this change
+2. Make a new commit to include this change.
-3. Push this new change up to github
+3. Push this new change up to github.

 At this point, press refresh on the github page - you should be able to see the newly added file.

 ### Person 2

-4. Pull your pair's changes down from github to your locally cloned repo
+4. Pull your pair's changes down from github to your locally cloned repo.
 5. Now that you also have the `git-terminology.txt`, add the definitions below:

 ```txt